Powers of the prime minister of the United Kingdom: Presidentialisation thesis

 The most prominent characterisation of prime ministerial power to emerge is the presidentialisation thesis.
 This asserts that the prime minister has become more detached from Cabinet, party and Parliament and operates as if the occupant of the office is elected directly by the people.
 The thesis is usually presented with comparisons to the American Presidency.
 Thomas Poguntke and Paul Webb define it as:

 "the development of increasing leadership power resources and autonomy within the party and the political executive respectively, and increasingly leadership-centered electoral processes."

 The thesis has been most popularised by Michael Foley, who wrote two books, namely, The Rise of the British Presidency, and The British Presidency: Tony Blair and the Politics of Public Leadership that are solely dedicated to the subject of presidentialisation in Britain.
 Foley writes:

 The British Prime Minister has to all intents and purposes turned, not into a British version of an American president, but into an authentically British president.

 The thesis has been widely applied to the premiership of Tony Blair as many sources such as former ministers have suggested that decision-making was controlled by him and Gordon Brown, and the Cabinet was no longer used for decision-making.
 Former ministers such as Clare Short and Chris Smith have criticised the lack of decision-making power in Cabinet.
 When she resigned, Short denounced "the centralisation of power into the hands of the prime minister and an increasingly small number of advisers".
 Graham Allen (a Government Whip during Tony Blair's first government) made the case in The Last Prime Minister: Being Honest About the UK Presidency (2003) that in fact the office of Prime Minister has presidential powers.

 The notion of presidentialisation in British politics has been criticised, however, due to the structural and constitutional differences between Britain and the United States.
 These authors cite the stark differences between the British parliamentary model, with its principle of parliamentary sovereignty, and the American presidential model, which has its roots in the principle of separation of powers.
 For example, according to John Hart, using the American example to explain the accumulation of power in the hands of the British PM is flawed and that changing dynamics of the British executive can only be studied in Britain's own historical and structural sense.
-The power that a prime minister has over their Cabinet colleagues is directly proportional to the amount of support that they have with their political parties and this is often related to whether the party considers them to be an electoral asset or liability.
+The power that a prime minister has over his Cabinet colleagues is directly proportional to the amount of support that he has from his political party and this is often related to whether the party considers him to be an electoral asset or liability.
 Additionally, when a party is divided into factions a prime minister may be forced to include other powerful party members in the Cabinet for party political cohesion.
-The prime minister's personal power is also curtailed if their party is in a power-sharing arrangement, or a formal coalition with another party (as happened in the coalition government of 2010 to 2015).
+The prime minister's personal power is also curtailed if his party is in a power-sharing arrangement, or a formal coalition with another party (as happened in the coalition government of 2010 to 2015).